ShahroodRC/WRO2025-FE-ShahroodRC/README.md

 2. **Half-Bush Placement**: We installed two **Half-Bush components** (LEGO part #32124 or equivalent) at the center joint of the differential, positioned on opposite sides of the axle.

 3. **Mechanical Benefit**:
-   - The half-bushes create a **tight mechanical constraint** that prevents axle lateral movement
+   - The half-bushes create a **tight mechanical constraint** that prevents axle lateral movement.
-   - They distribute stress evenly across the joint
+   - They distribute stress evenly across the joint.
-   - They maintain proper axle alignment under load
+   - They maintain proper axle alignment under load.
-   - They allow smooth rotation while preventing slippage
+   - They allow smooth rotation while preventing slippage.

 4. **Assembly Order**:
-   - Disassemble the original differential
+   - Disassemble the original differential.
-   - Cut the center section carefully to create clean mating surfaces
+   - Cut the center section carefully to create clean mating surfaces.
-   - Install the first half-bush on the left side of the axle
+   - Install the first half-bush on the left side of the axle.
    - Position differential halves
-   - Install the second half-bush on the right side of the axle
+   - Install the second half-bush on the right side of the axle.
    - Secure with standard LEGO connectors

 **Performance Impact**